belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ## How to Perform Matching ##
 When performing matching in a case-control study:
-* Controls are selected to have a similar distribution of the matching factors as the cases.
+* => **Controls are selected to have a similar distribution of the matching factors as the cases.**
 * Non-exposed subjects are selected to have similar distribution of the matching factors as exposed subjects.
 * Cases are selected to represent the exposure distribution in the general population.

 * Controls are selected to have a similar distribution of the exposure as the cases.